Table of Contents

 Clear Counsel Law Group has extensive experience in representing executors in administering probate estates of all sizes and varieties.
-Our unique Flat-Rate Probate pricing guarantees a fair flat fee for all ordinary probate and trust administration services and protects your loved one’s estate and your inheritance from attorneys who charge excessive and unnecessary fees.
+Our unique Flat-Rate Probate pricing is sometimes available for ordinary probate and trust administration services and protects your loved one’s estate and your inheritance from unnecessary fees.
 Don't stress!
 We'll be with you every step of the way.

 What about disputes?

 Unfortunately, disputes may arise regarding your loved one’s estate.
 Someone may contest the will or believe that another person has taken advantage of your loved one.

 The Nevada probate attorneys of Clear Counsel Law Group have extensive experience handing disputed probate and trust matters and guiding executors, trustees, and beneficiaries through the difficult process of handling disputes over your loved one’s estate or trust.

 Contact a probate attorney now for a free consultation to review your disputed matter and get the clear answers and advice you need.

 Other Practice Areas

 Probate is the process that transfers legal title of property from the person who has died (the decedent) to their beneficiaries.
 The term probate refers to “proving.”
 Proving the existence of a valid last will and testament or determining and proving who one’s legal heirs are if there is no will.
 In other words, probate is the process used to determine who gets their property.
 Even if there’s a valid will in place, probate can take months or years before the distribution to inheritors.